-June 2014 // Volume 52 // Number 3
+August 2014 // Volume 52 // Number 4

-In "JOE Peer Reviewers," I discuss just what the title suggests, our current roster of expert JOE reviewers, and issue an invitation to consider joining their ranks.
-In "June JOE," I call attention to the three Commentaries, including the third Commentary JOE is publishing this year to commemorate the Smith-Lever Act Centennial, and to two more articles on climate change and three on social media.
+In "Bad Style Habits: Utilize & Purpose of," I point out two of my least favorite style habits.
+In "August JOE," I highlight the three Commentaries, including the fourth Commentary JOE is publishing this year to commemorate the Smith-Lever Act Centennial, two articles on citizen science, and three on Google.

 Ideas at Work

 Today's Extension volunteers provide many services once provided by professional staff.
 Volunteers need the same communication tools that Extension professionals use.
 For many land-grant institutions and county Extension offices, this is logistically difficult and cost prohibitive.
 Google Apps gives all Extension volunteers free access to email, instant messaging, telephone services, voice mail, and file storage and retrieval.
 These tools will enhance every volunteer's ability to plan, execute, and assess results of any event or activity.
 Extension professionals should explore the technology needs of volunteers, encourage volunteers to explore Google Apps, and help volunteers use these tools in their volunteer roles.